Magpi now allows users to collect information by means of IVR (interactive voice response). This article will explain how create an IVR form in Magpi.

 If you have ever created a Magpi mobile data collection form, then you already know 90% of what is needed, because IVR systems use the same forms as you might already be using with the Magpi mobile app.
-If you don't know how to create a Magpi form, please refer first to the Magpi Quick Start Guide for instructions, and watch our Magpi Data Collection Basics intro video.
+If you don't know how to create a Magpi form, you may find it helpful to watch our Magpi Data Collection Basics video.

 Magpi IVR systems use the same form designer as any other Magpi form, but the interface for the respondent is very different.
 The respondent receives a phone call, and during the phone call:

 Some Magpi question types simply do not apply to an IVR activity.
 For example: GPS questions and photo questions.
 The most relevant question types for IVR are:

 - labels – these are "info only" and allow you to say something important to the user without expecting any response.
 Question 1, below, is an example of a label.

 - radio button – these are multiple choice questions that allow the user to "choose one response only".
 As you can see in the example question 2 below, you MUST indicate numeric codes for your responses in the "code" column of the Response Options table.
 Those codes are the numbers the user will press in response to your question.

 - numeric – you can ask numeric questions in Magpi, including range limits if you like.